urartian/loopback4-odata/README.md

 - Provides `$metadata` endpoint.
 - Simple developer experience with decorators.

-Currently in **early phase (1.2)** — CRUD stubs only, metadata is placeholder, but the foundation is ready.
+Currently in **phase 2.1** — CRUD endpoints are backed by LoopBack repositories, metadata remains placeholder while the surface stabilises.

 ---